harlow/go-micro-services/README.md

     $ make proto

+### Bindata

+Install the go-bindata libraries:

+    $ go get -u github.com/go-bindata/go-bindata/...

+If changes are made to any of the raw JSOn data files use the Makefile to regenerate:

+    $ make data

 ## Credits

 Thanks to all the [contributors][6].
 This codebase was heavily inspired by the following talks and repositories: